papermerge/documentation/src/Command Line Utilities/index.rst

 Command Line Utilities
 ======================

-Shiny user interface is not the only way to interact with your |project| instance.
+User interface is not the only way to interact with your |project| instance.
-You can use various command line utilities to perform lots of workflows with your documents.
+You can use various command line utilities to perform workflows with your documents e.g. importing documents from various sources (local folder, email, aws s3 storage etc).

 .. toctree::